jimburton/ci583-lab1/README.md

    7. Returning to the `clear` method, if your implementation loops through the array then there's a much more efficient way to do it, which has constant time complexity (O(1)).
 Hint: think about how the various loops you have written use `nElems`.

+   Solutions to these problems are stored in a branch of the repository called `solution`.
+You can view it on the github website or by checking out the branch.